arnfred/Lark/README.md

 One of the features of type classes is that we can verify at compile time whether there exists an `f` defined for `T`.
-This isn't usually a feature of duck typing, but Kind is a strongly duck-typed system so we scan a main function we can check that the call stack admits an `f` defined for `T`.
+This isn't usually a feature of duck typing, but Lark is a strongly duck-typed system so we scan a main function we can check that the call stack admits an `f` defined for `T`.

 When exporting a library function, we also export the domain function.
 This